Skip to main content

 Processing Speed Acceleration

-Timed puzzles train rapid decision-making pathways, improving overall cognitive processing velocity and quick-thinking abilities.
+Timed puzzles train rapid decision-making pathways, improving overall cognitive processing velocity.

 Wang et al. (2020-2021) Meta-analysis